Plymouth to Azores

 Police Constable - Authorised Firearms Officer

 Kirsty Young is an Authorised Firearms Officer for the Ministry of Defence Police where she is currently putting her skills to good use within one of the forces specialist units.
-She enjoys the challenges that come with her role, mitigating danger to communities throughout the UK whilst minimising the environmental impact associated with the movement of dangerous goods.

 Having been raised in Scotland it was only natural that she grew up with a great love of the outdoors and walking up mountains.
 After leading her friends to the top of the wrong mountain in the Brecon Beacons (then pointing to the mountain they should have climbed) they are hoping that Kirsty won’t have anything to do with the navigation on board S/V TravelEdge.